Hogwarts Legacy is an upcoming Harry Potter RPG that will allow players to explore the Wizarding Wizard like never before.

 The developers have talked about wanting to “chart new territory by creating fresh ways for fans to immerse themselves in the Wizarding World” so perhaps we may see some locations within Hogwarts that until now haven’t been unearthed.
 Is there an even more secret chamber hidden somewhere within the castle walls?

-It’s also been confirmed that Hogwarts Legacy will stretch beyond Hogwarts and encompass the large Wizarding World.
+It’s also been confirmed that Hogwarts Legacy will stretch beyond Hogwarts and encompass the larger Wizarding World.
 Iconic locations like Hogsmead Village, the Forbidden Forest and the Black Lake will be explorable.